scaling engineering teams

 A growing company is going to be in need of a growing engineering team, in order to keep up with the demands of the role.
 And the truth is that what works for 10 engineers may not work for 50 or 1000 of them.
 When scaling engineering as a team leader, it’s important to build a culture of feedback and iterative thinking that enables you to continually make changes as you grow.

-This article will be structured in 3 sections, focused on how to build, structure, and scale an engineering team that works smart, not (just) hard
+This article will be structured in 3 sections, focused on how to build, structure, and scaling software engineering teams that works smart, not (just) hard.

 We’ll address the most critical issues in each section and how to overcome them—challenges around engineering team structure, maintaining a productive culture, building resilient systems, and adjusting engineering processes for a productive and performant engineering department organizational structure.

-Building a successful engineering team is no easy feat, but scaling it for performance is a totally different ordeal.
+Building a successful engineering team is no easy feat, but scaling engineering teams for performance is different.
 Many organizations feel this shift at about 20 engineers—but will bump into it over and over again across the company growth process.

-While scaling engineering is a reality we’re all faced with at some point in a successful software engineering company, there are certain dangers to doing it the wrong way.
+While scaling in software engineering is a reality we’re all faced with at some point in a successful software engineering company, there are certain dangers to doing it the wrong way.

 Specifically, there’s a temptation for fast-growing companies to build their engineering team as quickly as possible, without taking into account steps that are critical to the success of the process.
 Risks that are associated with rapid growth include—but aren’t limited to—diminishing impact per engineer over time, creating silos, and limiting your ability to change how you work quickly, to respond to changing customer needs.